The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Appendix A: proof of Lemma (discrete Laplace method)

-Using the exponential decay of $e^{-Ax\cdot x/2}$ the integral may be taken over all of $\R^{n},$ up to introducing an error term $O(k^{-\infty}).$ Hence computing the Gaussian integral concludes the proof, once one has verified that the integral over $p^{(3)}$ vanishes.
-In the case when $A$ is the identity the vanishing follows directly from the fact that $p^{(3)}$ is odd.
-In the general case one first observes that the space of polynomials of homogeneous degree $3$ is invariant under the action of the space of invertible linear maps.
-Hence the problem reduces, by a linear change of variables to the previous case.
+Using the exponential decay of $e^{-Ax\cdot x/2}$ the integral may be taken over all of $\R^{n},$ up to introducing an error term $O(k^{-\infty}).$ Hence computing the Gaussian integral concludes the proof, once one has verified that the integrals over $q^{(1)}$ and $p^{(3)}$ vanish.
+In the case when $A$ is the identity matrix the vanishing follows directly from the fact that $q^{(1)}$ and $p^{(3)}$ are odd.
+In the general case one first observes that the space of polynomials of homogeneous degree $d$ on $\R^{n}$ is invariant under the action of the space of invertible linear maps.
+Hence the problem reduces, by a linear change of variables, to the previous case of an identity matrix.

-\subsection{\emph{Step 2: The case of a general $x_{0}$ }}
+\subsection{\emph{Step 3: The case of a general $x_{0}$ }}

 Set $\tilde{\alpha}(x):=\alpha(x+x_{0})$ and $\tilde{f}(x):=f(x+x_{0})$ and decompose $x_{0}=m_{k}+r_{k}$ where $m_{k}\in\Lambda_{k}$ and $|r_{k}|\leq1/k$ (where we have identified a small neighborhood of $0$ in $T^{n},$ containing $r_{k}$ with $\R^{n}).$ Then we can write